holatuwol/liferay-faster-deploy/github/README.rst

 * `github <github>`__

 An alternate way to use this is to add a configuration to your IDE.
-For IntelliJ, you would add an External Tool with the following configuration:
+For IntelliJ, you would add an External Tool with the following configuration (replace the ``${MCD_RD_CLONE_PATH}`` below with the actual path:

 * **Program**: ``${MCD_RD_CLONE_PATH}/github/github``
 * **Parameters**: ``$FileName$ $SelectionStartLine$ $SelectionEndLine$``